keith-light-proagrica/FE-guidelines/README.md

 ## Javascript

-As a general rule it is a bad idea to bind styles and javascript hooks in your HTML.
+As a general rule, it is a bad idea to bind styles and javascript hooks in your HTML.
 This is because you cannot remove one without affecting the other and by looking at the HTML you may not even be aware of the connection.

 ### Don't